covoucher/business/content/en-gb.md

 ## likeText

 CoVoucher20 works for hotels in all euro-area countries, and for consumers all over the world.
-Registration is by invitation only.
+Registration for hotels and consumers is by invitation only.

 # 404